 - Once all information has been reviewed by the Underwriter, providing it meets lender guidelines and program guidelines, he/she will issue an approval, likely a Conditional Approval.

-- Conditional Approval means that your loan will receive final approval so long as you meet the conditions outlined by the Underwriter.
+- Conditional Approval means that the mortgage loan will receive final approval and clear to close if borrowers can satisfy the conditions on the conditional loan approval.

 Clear To Close Stage Of The Mortgage Process

-Once you get a conditional mortgage loan approval, the underwriter is ready to issue a clear to close the mortgage processor collects all the conditions from the borrower.
+Once a conditional mortgage loan approval is issued, the underwriter is ready to issue a clear to close once all conditions are met.
+The mortgage processor is normally assigned to clear the conditions.
+Processor works closely with loan officer in collecting all the conditions from the borrower.
 So what conditions are typical for an Underwriter to place on a loan file?
-Well, there are the obvious ones:

 - IRS Tax Transcripts, Social Security Number Verification, Employment Verification, Appraisal, etc.

 - For those borrowers that may have abnormal items on their credit report such as a bankruptcy, there will likely be conditions of providing the bankruptcy filing paperwork and discharge paperwork.